vamp1rekookietae-collab/UI-UX-Practice/README.md

-# UI-UX-Practice
+# Frontend dev Practice
-it is clone of website
+this is clone of website from figma